 There are so many things Lily has shown us through the flashbacks, through her actions.
-Here are the things that I learnt from Lily Evans Potter as a mother.
+Here are the things that I learned from Lily Evans Potter as a mother.

 Love for the child

 Just like any other mother, Lily loved her child.
 She did the best for Harry, even at the time of her death.
 She protected her child with her love which in turn saved Harry in the most dire situation.
 She taught me that selfless love can do wonders.
 She taught me that her child was the most treasured thing in the world, even more than her own life.

 Besides a mother, Lily was the member of the original order of phoenix that fought with Voldemort.
 She could have been weak and vulnerable to save Harry from the dark lord.
 But she didn’t let her child come between her and her duty.
 She managed her duty till her last breath.
 Lily taught me that motherhood cannot be an excuse to skip your duties but it is your strength to do it better.

 Lily Potter managed her duty and her child equally.
 She was targeted by the darkest wizard of all time along with her baby but it never hampered her work.
 The eminent death threats never dampen her self-confidence.
 She was compassionate, hard working and talented and she equally treasured her time with her son.
 Remember her letter to Serius?

 Lily could have saved her life when the dark lord came to kill Harry.
 She begged him to kill her instead of Harry.
 She could have flown to safety but all she did was to stand for her child.
 Lily taught me that no matter what, you have to stand for your child.

 Lily was supportive to her child even after death.
 Remember her words in the forest?
 When Harry was walking to meet Voldemort, she assured him that he is really brave and they were proud of him.
 Lily taught me that no matter scared you are, you need to support your child, you have to encourage him to do the best.